What’s My Alter Ego? (find your alter ego in 5 steps)

 How effective do you believe it will be?

 These are all solid things to consider.
-They add clarity and can reveal deeper motivations for why you want to create an alternate persona.
+They provide a North Star and reveal deeper motivations for why you want to create an alternative persona.

 2. Identify Your Current Persona

-It’s hard to be totally honest with ourselves, but more self awareness will help you create a stronger, clearer alter ego.
+It’s hard to be totally honest with ourselves, but the more self awareness you have, the stronger and clearer your alter ego will be.

 So who are you, right now?